Sacramento Nursing Home Abuse Lawyer

 - We handle all cases on a contingency basis, meaning we never charge a fee unless we achieve a successful result.

-We have over 25 years of experience handling nursing home abuse and other personal injury cases so we know what it takes to have a successful claim – and we want to put that experience to work for you.
+Our Sacramento injury attorneys have over 25 years of experience handling nursing home abuse and other personal injury cases.
+We know what it takes to have a successful claim – and we want to put that experience to work for you.